 Among other cities, he captured Timbuktu, which, at the time, was a great seat of learning.
-He encouraged scholarship and set up the Sankore University in the city of Timbuktu.
+He encouraged scholarships and set up the Sankore University in the city of Timbuktu.
 The university still operates today.
-Musa also built libraries, schools, and mosques and Timbuktu became a centre that attracted scholars from the known world.
+Musa also built libraries, schools, and mosques and Timbuktu became a centre that attracted scholars from around the known world.

 (The Urban Dictionary tells us that a scientific wild-arsed guess “is generally used by financial, technical professionals and project managers to describe a solid assumption of a numeric target.”)

 Perhaps the most outstanding feature of Mansa Masu's life was when he went on the Hajj.
 The pilgrimage to Mecca is a duty of all Muslims to do at least once in their lifetime, but nobody can have performed it in the style of Mansa Masu.